zhengwu/Phase-and-Amplitude-Modeling-of-Spherical-Trajectories/README.md

-# phase_amplitude_modeling_sphericaltraj
+# Matlab code for performing the Phase and Amplitude seperation

-Please see the reference "Phase-Amplitude Separation and Modeling of Spherical Trajectories" at https://arxiv.org/abs/1603.07066
+Please see the paper "Phase-Amplitude Separation and Modeling of Spherical Trajectories" at https://arxiv.org/abs/1603.07066